youssefelgenany/GUC-Internship_System/README.md

 ## Credits

-This project was developed as part of the GUC Softwar engineering course requirements.
+This project was developed as part of the GUC Software Engineering course requirements.
 The following resources were used for learning and implementation:

 ### Documentation and Tutorials
 - **React Official Documentation**: https://react.dev/